arnoldt100/anansi/documentation/source/Classes/MolecularDynamics.cpp.rst

         interface of the template design pattern for enabling the MPI  environment.
 The derived class is to provide the implementation.

+    .. function:: void MolecularDynamics::initializeSimulationEnvironmnet( int const argc, char const * const * const & argv ) final

+        Initializes the simulation execution environmnet.
+This function is the public interface of the template design pattern for performing the simulation.
+The derived class is to provide the implementation.

     .. function:: void MolecularDynamics::initializeSimulation( int const argc, char const * const * const & argv ) final

         Initializes the simulation.
 This function is the public